 In November 2012, Denis was elected to the position of Vice Chairman of the International Federation of the Phonographic Industry (IFPI) Asia Regional Board and in November 2014, Denis was elected as Chairman of the IFPI Asia Pacific Board.

-Outside of the music industry, Denis is strongly committed to community work and is a founding member of the Sony Foundation of Australia which has raised close to $27 million since 1998 for youth based charitable causes.
+Outside of the music industry, Denis is strongly committed to community work and is a founding member of the Sony Foundation of Australia which has raised over $31 millionsince 1998 for youth based charitable causes.
 His community work has also included Board positions and major fundraising for the Children’s Hospital Westmead, Parkinson’s Syndrome Society and a number of other important charities.
 Denis was appointed as a Patron of the Youth Off The Streets scholarship program in its inaugural year in 2004 and is an inaugural Board Member of the Ricky Stuart Foundation which was formed in 2012 that raises funds to establish awareness and services for autism.

-Denis is also a mentor of the Queensland State of Origin team and has been so for 11 years during their unprecedented success of Ten Series’ wins.
+Denis has also been a mentor of the Queensland State of Origin rugby league team since 2006, during which the team achieved unprecedented success of 11 Series wins.

-In the Australia Day 2005 Honours List, Denis was awarded the Member of the Order of Australia (AM) in recognition of:
+In the Australia Day Honours List in 2005, Denis was awarded the Member of the Order of Australia (AM) in recognition of:

 On June 23, 2009, Denis received the Ted Albert Award for Outstanding Services to Australian Music from the Australasian Performing Right Association (APRA).
 This prestigious Award is chosen by the APRA Board of Songwriters and Music Publisher Directors.